valerieniloinsigh31/footnote-app/README.md

 <b>Code validation</b>
 HTML: [W3 Markup Validation] https://validator.w3.org
-Extract of validation:
+Extract of validation: Please see extract below
 Javascript: JS Lint...
 Extract of validation:
+Only javascript used, from django, guaranteed it would be valid
 CSS: [W3 Jigsaw] https://jigsaw.w3.org/css-validator
 Extract of validation:

 lighthouse: https://developers.google.com/web/tools/lighthouse
+Please see extract below
 Extract of validation:
-Python: PEP8:
+Python: PEP8: this is inbuilt within the code itself...is this true?
 Extract of validation:

 <b>User stories testing</b>
 Kanban board-completed as part of walkthrough...as I was progressing through walkthrough, this helped me to logically prioritise

-Prioritisation:
-Must have
+<b>Prioritisation:</b>

+Focussed on three categories of prioritisation:

-Need to have
+Need to have:
+CRUD functionality-administrator interface mainly
+Can create also via footnotes as a user
+Can create account with registration

+-Admin interface
+-Account registration
+-Different views via navigation bar
+-Users ability to submit footnotes for approval

+Maybe have
+-Counters to display number of ticks on an idea -Counter to show how many footnotes left on an idea

-Nice to have
+Nice to have-have mentioned future features
+-Ability to like footnotes left

 <b>Features testing</b>